 22 million Americans suffer from sleep apnea.
 Amongst this population, nearly 80% of moderate to severe cases go undiagnosed.
 This means that a lot of people aren’t getting the sleep they need.
 Not only can this hurt their health, but it can also prevent their loved ones from getting the optimal amount of sleep.
 Good news: sleep apnea is manageable and can be treated at home.
-We’ll look at the most effective natural remedies for sleep apnea so that you can get the rest you need.
+We’ll look at the most effective natural sleep apnea remedies so that you can get the rest you need.

 What Is Sleep Apnea?